Smoke Alarms, Fire Safety, and Seniors’ Homes

 What kind of smoke alarm is best?

 You probably don’t know what kind of smoke alarm you already have.
-If the label has an “I”, or says that it contains radioactive material, Americium-24, then it is probably an ionization alarm.
+If the label has an “I” or says it contains radioactive material, Americium-24, it is probably an ionization alarm.
 To be safe, replace any units with photoelectric-only alarms.

 What you Should Do

-- Put photo-electric alarms where smoke will probably occur: kitchens, bedrooms, living rooms.
+- Put photoelectric alarms where smoke will probably occur: kitchens, bedrooms, and living rooms.